Division: General Performance

 Office: C-550 HFAC

-Highlight performances also include events at the 2002 Olympic Winter Games in Salt Lake City, and the 20-30 yearly performances as part of the Elementary School Outreach program.
+Highlight performances include events at the 2002 Olympic Winter Games in Salt Lake City, and the 20-30 yearly performances as part of the Elementary School Outreach program.
 Geslison has an extensive repertoire of both publications and recordings.
 He is the founder and CEO of a family music training company that creates publications for teaching folk music, including Music in the Home and Community.

 BA, Humanities, with a Minor in Music, Brigham Young University, 1990